FullByte/FullByte.github.io/docs/tech/tools/static-website/mkdocs.md

 # mkdocs

 [MkDocs](https://github.com/mkdocs/mkdocs/) is a great way to host a simple, static website.
 This website uses [Material for MkDocs](https://github.com/squidfunk/mkdocs-material).
 Material for MkDocs is a theme for MkDocs, a static site generator geared towards (technical) project documentation.

+## Hosting

 Use docker or python to quickly create and host a static website.

-## Container
+### Container

 ```shell
 git clone https://github.com/FullByte/FullByte.github.io.git # clone repo